How to Turn On or Fix Bluetooth in Windows 10

 Turning On Bluetooth

 Bluetooth is a simple feature on Windows computers.
-At least usually, that’s the case.
-But there’s a whole lot that can go wrong with it, from hardware to software issues.
+However, that’s usually not the case.
+There’s a whole lot that can go wrong with it, from hardware to software issues.
 Before doing anything else, check if your computer supports Bluetooth in the first place (many older ones don’t) and update the software.
 Most likely, at least one of the methods should work.